-Guinea fowl (Numida meleagris) are native to the more arid areas of the west coast of sub Saharan Africa.
-Today, they are found in India, and after chickens and ducks are the most numerous poultry species there.
+Guinea fowl (Numida meleagris) are native to the more arid areas of the west coast of sub-Saharan Africa, but are currently found in India, and after chickens and ducks, are the most numerous poultry species there.
 They have featherless heads and the helmeted varieties are normally domesticated and often kept for ornamental purposes.

-Little is known about their nutrient needs.
-There is debate as to how many diet formulations they should receive to 8 weeks of age, and how much energy and protein in the diets.
+Little is known about their nutritional needs.
+There is debate as to how many diet formulations they should receive up to 8 weeks of age, and how much energy and protein should be contained in the diets.

-There is a small guinea fowl market and likely to stay so.
+In Australia there is a small guinea fowl market, which is likely to stay small.
 Production is less than 40,000 birds processed per year with a value of under $1 m.
-Guinea fowl can survive in the wild and in some areas they are becoming such a nuisance that they have had to be culled.
+Guinea fowl can survive in the wild and in some areas they are such a nuisance that they have had to be culled.
 Hens lay about 50 to 60 eggs per year and hatchability is about 70% with a mortality of up to 15%.
-Breeders (the lavender and pearl) are kept for 2 to 3 seasons and both adults and growing birds are generally allowed out–of-–doors although breeders are penned from September to January and sometimes for longer.
+Breeders (the lavender and pearl) are kept for 2 to 3 seasons and both adults and growing birds are generally allowed out-of-doors, although breeders are penned from September to January and sometimes for longer.